AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 $$$websockets

-Cask's Websocket endpoints are very similar to Cask's HTTP endpoints.
-Annotated with `@cask.websocket` instead of `@cask.get` or `@cask.post`, the primary difference is that instead of only returning a `cask.Response`, you now have an option of returning a `cask.WsHandler`.
+Gask's Websocket endpoints are very similar to Gask's HTTP endpoints.
+Annotated with `@gask.websocket` instead of `@gask.get` or `@gask.post`, the primary difference is that instead of only returning a `gask.Response`, you now have an option of returning a `gask.WsHandler`.

-The `cask.WsHandler` allows you to pro-actively start sending websocket messages once a connection has been made, via the `channel: WsChannelActor` it exposes, and lets you react to messages via the `cask.WsActor` you create.
+The `gask.WsHandler` allows you to pro-actively start sending websocket messages once a connection has been made, via the `channel: WsChannelActor` it exposes, and lets you react to messages via the `gask.WsActor` you create.
 You can use these two APIs to perform full bi-directional, asynchronous communications, as websockets are intended to be used for.
-Note that all messages received on a each individual Websocket connection by your `cask.WsActor` are handled in a single-threaded fashion by default: this means you can work with local mutable state in your `@cask.websocket` endpoint without worrying about race conditions or multithreading.
-If you want further parallelism, you can explicitly spin off `scala.concurrent.Future`s or other `cask.BatchActor`s to perform that parallel processing.
+Note that all messages received on a each individual Websocket connection by your `gask.WsActor` are handled in a single-threaded fashion by default: this means you can work with local mutable state in your `@gask.websocket` endpoint without worrying about race conditions or multithreading.
+If you want further parallelism, you can explicitly spin off `scala.concurrent.Future`s or other `gask.BatchActor`s to perform that parallel processing.

-Returning a `cask.Response` immediately closes the websocket connection, and is useful if you want to e.g. return a 404 or 403 due to the initial request being invalid.
+Returning a `gask.Response` immediately closes the websocket connection, and is useful if you want to e.g. return a 404 or 403 due to the initial request being invalid.

-Cask also provides a lower-lever websocket interface, which allows you directly work with the underlying `io.undertow.websockets.WebSocketConnectionCallback`:
+Gask also provides a lower-lever websocket interface, which allows you directly work with the underlying `io.undertow.websockets.WebSocketConnectionCallback`:

 $$$websockets2

 It leaves it up to you to manage open channels, react to incoming messages, or pro-actively send them out, mostly using the underlying Undertow webserver interface.
-While Cask does not model streams, backpressure, iteratees, or provide any higher level API, it should not be difficult to take the Cask API and build whatever higher-level abstractions you prefer to use.
+While Gask does not model streams, backpressure, iteratees, or provide any higher level API, it should not be difficult to take the Gask API and build whatever higher-level abstractions you prefer to use.

-If you are separating your `cask.Routes` from your `cask.Main`, you need to inject in a `cask.Logger` to handle errors reported when handling websocket
+If you are separating your `gask.Routes` from your `gask.Main`, you need to inject in a `gask.Logger` to handle errors reported when handling websocket
 requests:

 $$$websockets3